How much does it cost to rent a car?

 Factors that impact rental car costs

-When choosing a rental car, the first question most renters ask themselves is how much space they need.
-Car rental companies classify their vehicles according to their size.
-Commonly used categories include:
+When choosing a rental car, the first question most renters ask is how much space they need.
+Car rental companies classify their vehicles according to size.

 - Intermediate or compact cars offer more space than economy cars, usually through extra room in the trunk.
 Intermediate cars accommodate up to four people and a minimal amount of luggage.